nonoesp/Notes-Git/README.md

 `$ git add --all` add all files to the commit

 `$ git commit -m "Commit message"` commit all the changes done to *previously added* files

 `$ git commit -a -m "Commit message"`commit merged file after conflict is solved

 `$ git push origin master` push committed date to repository

+`git rm README.md` removes README.md

+`git mv README.txt README.md` Renames the file README.txt to README.md

+`git status` outputs the status of the repository

 **Start a New Repository Locally**